vitamino/gattica/README.md

 Gattica
 =======
-Gattica is an easy to use Gem for getting data from the Google Analytics API.
+Gattica is an easy to use Gem for getting data from the Google Analytics API V3.

 Features
 --------
 * Supports: metrics, dimensions, sorting, filters, goals, and segments.
 * Handles accounts with over 1000 profiles
 * Returns data as: hash, json, CSV

-[How to export Google Analytics data using Ruby]( http://www.seerinteractive.com/blog/google-analytics-data-export-api-with-rubygattica) (Links to my blog post on [Seer Interactive](http://www.seerinteractive.com))

 <hr />